 Updated on: June 26th, 2022

-Where and what we spawn to is “Gacha” -ed
+Where and what we spawn to is “Gacha” -ed.

 Life doesn’t have a linear storyline; it’s a sandbox game.

 Life is more similar to Minecraft than to RPGs like Skyrim.
-There is no necessity and expectation.
+There is no necessity or expectation.
 We can do whatever we want.
 If we want to work every day, we can.
 If we want to sleep all day, we can.
 We can do whatever we want.
-So try to let go of the expectations that life should be like “this” or “that.”
+So, try to let go of the expectations that life should be like “this” or “that.”
 That we have to be “there” rather than “here.”
 Life, just like a sandbox game, is what we make it to be.

 There are many random events and probability-based outcomes.

-We can plan our best strategy to get that specific characters or weapons we’ve wanted for so long, yet it always evades us.
+We can plan our best strategy to get the specific characters or weapons we’ve wanted for so long, yet it always evades us.
 The resources and time we’ve spent seem to be for nothing.
 We need to accept that life, just like in a Gacha game, is full of random events, and we can strategize the best of plans but still don’t get our expected outcome.
 Plant the seed without expectations of the fruit.

 We can choose to play PvP or Co-Op.